ReCommerce Trend

-ReCommerce in Europe 2024: Ranking, Online Marketplaces & Product Categories
+Secondhand Online Market in Europe 2024: Marketplaces, Stores & Product Categories

-ReCommerce is on the rise in Europe.
-In addition to eBay, many smaller platforms contribute to the secondhand trend and efforts to build a circular economy.
-Learn about Europe's growing ReCommerce market.
+ReCommerce, or the secondhand online market, is thriving in Europe.
+Beyond the most renowned auction site eBay, many smaller platforms contribute to the secondhand trend and efforts to build a circular economy.
+Here is more on Europe's growing reCommerce market.

-• eBay on Top, Vinted Follows: With more than US$30 billion GMV in 2023, eBay is Europe's go-to platform for secondhand sales.
-Competitor Vinted has improved its position in recent years.
+eBay Most Popular, Vinted Follows: With a GMV of more than US$30 billion in 2023, eBay is Europe's go-to platform for secondhand sales.
+Competitor Vinted has improved its position over recent years.

-• Product Category Focus: ReCommerce marketplaces typically operate with a focus on specific categories.
+Category Specialization: ReCommerce marketplaces usually operate with a focus on particular categories.
 Notable platforms include Vestiaire Collective and Depop for fashion, Ruby Lane and 1stDibs for antiques, and Back Market and Refurbed for electronics.

-• ReCommerce Online Stores: Another business model involves the resale of used products that platforms have purchased after quality control.
+Secondhand Online Stores: Another business model involves the resale of used products that platforms have purchased after quality control.
 European examples include Momox and ReBuy.
+Also find out about our experiences with these platforms.

-In recent years, and further driven by the pandemic, eCommerce marketplaces offering secondhand goods have witnessed a surge in worldwide popularity.
-Several factors are responsible for this development: The widespread movement towards eco-friendly consumption certainly contributes to the success of secondhand initiatives, as are online shoppers looking for a bargain on pre-owned products.
+In recent years, and further driven by the pandemic, eCommerce marketplaces that sell secondhand goods have seen a surge in worldwide activity.
+Several factors contribute to this development: The widespread movement towards eco-friendly consumption meets online shoppers looking for a bargain on pre-owned products.

-The concept of reCommerce is not new: ECDB already covered comprehensive analyses on secondhand fashion in the UK and reCommerce in the U.S. But what about the European continent as a whole?
+The concept of reCommerce is not new: ECDB already covered comprehensive analyses on secondhand fashion in the UK and reCommerce in the U.S. But what about the European continent?

-With homegrown secondhand platforms like Vinted proliferating on a large scale, what exactly does the eCommerce market for secondhand sales in Europe look like?
+With homegrown platforms like Vinted proliferating on a large scale, what exactly does the secondhand eCommerce market in Europe look like?

 Generalist Marketplaces: A Wide Assortment